 Now that SunPower also installs the systems they have the maneuverability to adjust their margins between the different parts of the business.
-Also look at Energy Conversion Devices, makers of Uni-Solar amorphous silicone panels.
-They were the innovators of lightweight flexible roll out modules that can be directly adhered to roof tops, also known as building integrated PV.
+Also look at Energy Conversion Devices, makers of Uni-Solar amorphous silicon panels.
+They were the innovators of lightweight flexible roll out modules that can be directly adhered to rooftops, also known as building integrated PV.

 Suntech too has bought into the installation and finance business since its acquisition last October of El Solutions, and its joint venture with MMA Renewable Ventures called Gemini Solar Development.
 Gemini plans to finance, develop and operate solar power plants of 10 megawatts or more.
 XsunX (OTCBB: XSNX) is another thin film innovator using amorphous silicon who, while at an earlier stage, shows promise.